JetBrains/teamcity-rest-client/CONTRIBUTING.md

 * if you're fixing a bug just run the build on TeamCity, it'll automatically increase the patch component;
 * if you're adding new API increase the minor component of the version in [gradle.properties](gradle.properties) file;
 * if you're removing existing (deprecated) API or adding a big set of new APIs increase the major component of the version in [gradle.properties](gradle.properties) file.

-After updating `projectVersion` in [gradle.properties](gradle.properties) also reset the build counter on TeamCity before starting the build to reset the patch component.